-A blog is used by professionals and business like online stores in order to get free search traffic that can be converted to ad clicks, affiliate marketing commissions or email sign ups.
-A blog is still a very powerful content marketing tool for this reason.
+A blog is used by professionals and businesses like online stores to get free search traffic that can be converted to ad clicks, affiliate marketing commissions, or email sign-ups.
+A blog is still a potent content marketing tool for this reason.

-A blog can also be used to share company updates or if you’re an individual, to share personal updates.
-Though most casual bloggers have moved on or have moved to YouTube to vlog, a blog and an email list is still a good way to share casual updates.
+A blog can also be used to share company updates or, if you’re an individual, to share personal updates.
+Though most casual bloggers have moved over to newsletter platforms, social media or YouTube to vlog.

 How to write a blog post?

-Writing a blog post is much different than writing a research paper for university.
-First, you need to decided what your title is going to be and what keyword you’re trying to rank in Google for.
-This piece of content you’re on now is going after the keyword phrase “what is a blog” as it’s a high traffic search term.
+Writing a blog post is much different than writing a research paper for a university.
+First, you need to decide what your title will be and what keyword you’re trying to rank in Google for.
+This content you’re on now is going after the keyword phrase “what is a blog” as it’s a high-traffic search term.

-Once you have your keyword, you need to craft an interesting and compelling title where you include your keyword.
-Next after than is to make sure you have a good URL structure.
-Your website should be secure, the blog post should be in a relevant category and the URL should be short and contain your keyword.
+Once you have your keyword, you need to craft an exciting and compelling title where you include your keyword.
+Next, after that is to make sure you have a good URL structure.
+Your website should be secure, the blog post should be in a relevant category, and the URL should be short and contain your keyword.

 Then when it’s time to write content, keep your paragraphs short, 3-4 sentence max.
-Break up blog posts using header tags and make sure you have a font size that’s not too small.
+Break up blog posts using header tags, and ensure you have a font size that’s not too small.
 Use images for your feature image and only include images that demonstrate something.
-Never use images just because you think they look nice.
+Never use pictures just because you think they look nice.
 It slows down your website too much.

 Use correct H1, H2 and H3 tags

 A blog post must be structured with correct header tags.
-H1 is the title of the blog post, this is where your keyword should be found.
-H2 is a sub heading title tag and H3 is a sub heading of an H2.
-This type of structure is easy for search engines to understand is also helpful for your end user as it makes your content scannable.
+H1 is the blog post’s title; this is where your keyword should be found.
+H2 is a subheading title tag, and H3 is a subheading of an H2.
+This type of structure is easy for search engines to understand and is also helpful for your end user as it makes your content scannable.

 Choose a readable font size

-With web design you need to pick a font for your header tags and a font for your body content.
-Choose a readable font, typically a web safe Google font and make sure to set it at a larger size.
+With web design, you must pick a font for your header tags and a font for your body content.
+Choose a readable font, typically a web-safe Google font, and set it at a larger size.

 Pictures and video

 Pictures should be used for the feature image function and to demonstrate what your content is about.
-Pictures should never be used for decoration.
+Photos should never be used for decoration.

-Videos you’ll want to take the same approach.
-If you also manage a YouTube channel it’s a great combo to leverage your video content in your blog posts.
+Videos, you’ll want to take the same approach.
+If you also manage a YouTube channel, leveraging your video content in your blog posts is a great combo.

-Also link to other websites if it helps make your own piece of content more authoritative and trustworthy.
+Also, link to other websites if it helps make your content more authoritative and trustworthy.
 This internal and external linking helps your blog post rank better and provides a better user experience.

-Create content on topics people are actually searching for
+Create content on topics people are searching for

-Write what people actually want.
+Write what people want.
 You do this through keyword research.
-While you can create a post on something like “how to make your story shine through being authentically you” that’s not exactly something people are looking for.
+While you can create a post on something like “how to make your story shine through being authentically you,” that’s not exactly something people are looking for.

-So use tools like Keywords Everywhere, Google’s auto fill feature and aHrefs to find topics people are searching for.
+So use tools like Keywords Everywhere, Google’s auto-fill feature, and aHrefs to find topics people are searching for.
 Then, think about the point of your blog posts.
-Some will be aimed at making affiliate sales, some will be more for growing your email list and others are a good fit for display ads.
+Some will be aimed at making affiliate sales, some will be more for growing your email list, and others will be a good fit for display ads.

 Conclusion: What is a Blog?